corychainsman/apple-logo-wallpaper/README.md

 [![Support this project on Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/corychainsman)

-The included collection is a piece of Apple design history: 371 one-of-a-kind Apple logo artworks created for the invitations and promotion surrounding Apple’s October 30, 2018 special event in Brooklyn.
-This app brings the complete set together as a living desktop gallery.

 [![Play the Apple logo wallpaper preview](docs/wallpaper-preview.jpg)](docs/wallpaper-preview.mp4)

 [Watch or download the 1080p preview](docs/wallpaper-preview.mp4).
 It uses the default 4×8 grid, `angular` transition, 1-second duration, −0.4-second gap, and no randomization.